Estimation of Optimal Individualized Treatment Rules Using a Covariate-Specific Treatment Effect Curve with High-dimensional Covariates: Treatment Selection via Confidence Bands

-We use the following example to illustrate the method of using the simultaneous confidence bands to select optimal treatment for patients.
+We use the following example to illustrate the method of using the SCBs to select optimal treatment for patients.
 We assume that $X^{\top }\hat{\beta}_{1}$ has a range of $(-4,2)$.
-In Figure \ref{example}, the solid line represents a CSTE curve and dashed lines above and below the curve are the corresponding 95\% confidence bands.
+In Figure \ref{example}, the solid line represents a CSTE curve and dashed lines above and below the curve are the corresponding 95\% SCBs.
 We assume that the outcome variable $Y$ is the indicator of death.
 As shown in Figure \ref{example}, the CSTE is decreasing when the value of $X^{\top }\hat{\beta} _{1}$ is from -4 to -1.6 and it is increasing when the value of $X^{\top } \hat{\beta}_{1}$ is from -1.6 to 2.
 In general, when the $X^{\top }\hat{\beta }_{1}$ value of a patient is within the range of (-4,-1.6), a larger value implies that the patient more likely benefits from the new treatment than from the old treatment.
 On the other hand, if the patient's $X^{\top }\hat{ \beta}_{1}$ value falls into (-1.6,2), the new treatment is more beneficial when a smaller value of $X^{\top }\hat{\beta}_{1}$ is observed.
 Moreover, the results in Figure \ref{example} also imply that we are 95\% confident that a new patient with the $X^{\top }\hat{\beta}_{1}$ value falling into the region $ [-4,a]$ or $[d,2]$ will benefit from the old treatment, since the lower bands are all above zero in this region.
 If $X_{0}^{\top }\hat{\beta}_{1}$ falls into region $[b,c]$, then we have 95\% confidence that the patient should receive the new treatment, as the upper bands are all below zero in this region.
-For the intervals $[a,b]$ and $[c,d]$, zero is covered in the confidence band indicating that there is no significant difference between the effects of the new and old treatments. \citet{CSTE} define a modified version of the CSTE curve using the quantile of the covariate to compare covariates' capacities for predicting responses to a treatment.
-Then they use the "best" covariate as a guidance to select treatment.
-This may be time-consuming when there is a large number of covariates.
-Our method selects relevant covariates automatically in the estimation procedure and combines information from all covariates through a weighted combination of those covariates with the weights estimated from the data.
-The weight reflects how important the corresponding covariate is for predicting the response.
-As a result, our method is more convenient and flexible in selecting optimal treatment.
+For the intervals $[a,b]$ and $[c,d]$, zero is covered in the confidence band indicating that there is no significant difference between the effects of the new and old treatments.